treygriffith/joules/README.md

 Features
 --------

-* CommonJS/Node.js style module loading (var module = require('module')) without requiring a build step.
+* CommonJS/Node.js style module loading (`var module = require('module')`) without requiring a build step.

+* A Node.js-like execution environment - makes for easy transfer of modules

 * Supports [`node_modules` modules](http://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders) as well as [files as modules](http://nodejs.org/api/modules.html#modules_file_modules) and [directories as modules](http://nodejs.org/api/modules.html#modules_folders_as_modules)

+* Ability to use NPM and other Node.js package management tools to manage packages for the front-end, with occasional minor adjustments for browser vs. server behavior

 * Inline scripting supported via `require.ready` callback similar to the `$.ready` jQuery callback

 * Scripts are fetched asynchronously in development, and are pre-compiled in deployment, but are always guaranteed to be available prior to script execution

-* No global namespace pollution (all globals must be explicitly attached to the `window` object)
+* No global namespace pollution (all globals must be explicitly attached to the `window` object, or the semi-global `global` object)

 * Supports a `data-main` attribute as the script's entry point (like RequireJS)

 * Compile-time dependency determination - no need to state them up front

 * [Circular dependency support](http://nodejs.org/api/modules.html#modules_cycles)

-* A Node.js-like execution environment - makes for easy transfer of modules

 * Build script is nearly identical to development script, leading to fewer differences between dev and deployment